-The Victorian government has started accepting application from providers interested in operating the myki public transport ticketing system following the expiry of NTT Data’s agreement in 2023.
+The Victorian government has started accepting applications from providers interested in operating the myki public transport ticketing system following the expiry of NTT Data’s agreement in 2023.

 The Department of Transport kicked off a two-year search to find the future operator of the smartcard system on Wednesday afternoon through an expressions of interest process.